xiaoxianyu-office/mm/skills/mechanics/teleportin.md

 Examples
 --------

-Will teleport the caster one block to the right.
+Will teleport the player that triggered the skill to the right of the caster.

     Skills:
-    - teleportin{direction=0,0,1} @Self
+    - teleportin{direction=0,0,1} @trigger ~onInteract